Tutorial: Use dynamic configuration in a Java Spring app

 Note

 The library only checks for changes on after the refresh interval has passed.
-If the refresh interval hasn't passed then it will not check for changes, you will have to wait for the interval to pass then trigger the refresh check.
+If the refresh interval hasn't passed, then it doesn't check for changes.
+Wait for the interval to pass, then trigger the refresh check.

 Next steps